oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

 Where possible flow parameters are exposed in easy to change settings, in the Change node just before the appropriate JSONata code.
 The 15 best sample size, and the 10 binary sensor sub-sample size can both be easily changed.

 The context store read and writes are all performed in Change nodes.
-This facilitates more easily selecting a different store to 'default' if you have multiple context stores.
+This facilitates more easily selecting a different store than 'default' if you have multiple context stores and wish to make any of the context variables persistent.

 ## Display

 ### Sensor entities

 The provided variables are mostly held in the sensor *attributes*, and these can be extracted within Home Assistant using appropriate template functions and configuration settings.
+Attributes are used for passing the arrays, out of necessity, however the flow could easily be modified to add further entity sensors, should you prefer to pass attributes as single entities.

 As an example, the main Agile tariff **sensor.octopus_agile_prices** can provide a display of the current and next prices.
 The card shown here is a standard entities card, with the YAML configuration as given below.